aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-markdown/_index.md

 * Tables are represented with the Table class
 * Links are represented as the FieldHyperlink class

-The following example shows how to create a document with some styles and save it to Markdown:
+The following example demonstrates how to create a document with some styles and save it to Markdown:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-ConvertDocumentToMarkdown-SupportedMarkdownFeatures.cpp" >}}